rouzrise/arcade_game/README.md

 # Classic Arcade Game Clone
 Classic Arcade Game Clone is an online collecting game.
 You compete with Bugs trying to reach water and collect Gems.
-.

 ### How to play

-##### 1.Your principal aim - to get more than 35 scores.
+##### 1.Your principal aim is to get more than 35 scores.
 To win the game you (Player) should get 35 scores (or more).

 When you start the game you already have 20 scores.
-Every time you hit a bug, you lose 2 scores.
+Every time you hit a Bug, you lose 2 scores.
 Every time you collect a Gem, you get 1 score.
-Every time a bug collects a Gem - your score decreases at 1 point.
+Every time a Bug collects a Gem - your score decreases at 1 point.
 When you reach (and touch) water - your scores increase at 3 points.

 ##### 2. Things that increase scores.

-Collecting Gem - 1 score.
+Collecting Gem - plus 1 score.
-Touching water - 1 score.
+Touching water - plus 3 scores.

 ##### 3. Things that decrease scores.